 For the sake of patient long-term health, practices must focus on catching up on preventive services, including the annual wellness visit.
 While COVID-19 isn't technically finished with us yet, we're now providing our most vulnerable populations with the inoculation protection they need to feel more comfortable enough to proceed with receiving in-person elective care participation.

-The potential effects of unchecked or undiagnosed chronic disease will result in disproportionate healthcare spending and decline in quality of life.
+The potential effects of unchecked or undiagnosed chronic disease will result in disproportionate healthcare spending and a decline in quality of life.
 If telehealth is not an option, Medicare beneficiaries might still need some encouragement or reassurance that going to their doctor's office is safe, and practices will likely need to play an active role in engaging fearful patients to come in for their annual wellness visits.
-Ultimately, preventive care plays an impactful role in the health and wellbeing of our senior patients, but it can also play a big role in the financial health and wellbeing of practices everywhere.
+Ultimately, preventive care plays an impactful role in the health and well-being of our senior patients, but it can also play a big role in the financial health and well-being of practices everywhere.